 Types of hotel meeting rooms

 Hotel meeting rooms vary widely in their aesthetics and functions.
-It’s important to choose a space that not only suits the kind of meeting you’re planning but also has the services on offer that you need.
+It’s essential to choose a space that not only suits the kind of meeting you’re planning but also has the services on offer that you need.
 If you have a particular aim in mind—like a quiet space to focus or an energetically themed space to boost creativity.

 Here are a few of the different types of hotel meeting rooms you can find on Peerspace:

 - Mercer Hotel Adjacent Luxury Loft in NYC with space for 40 guests and a fully-equipped kitchen with coffee bar.

 - Luxury Beverly Hills Meeting Space on Wilshire Boulevard with room for six guests, mid-century design, and all-mod conference equipment.

 - Meeting Space in Stylish Hotel Located in Seattle’s University District with room for 100 people, various break-out spaces, and complimentary high-speed internet.

-How much does it cost to rent a hotel meeting room
+How much does it cost to rent a hotel meeting room?

 Boutique or ultra-hip hotel meeting spaces cost upwards of $200 an hour, and with luxury spaces, expect costs of over $300 an hour with a three hour minimum.